khakhalin/Teaching/Biosem/Biosem Spring 2021 syllabus.md

 ## Goals of this course

-The idea of the Biology Seminar is to give you an opportunity to listen to, and to interact with some people who are not at Bard right now.
-We try to invite some recent graduates, PhD students, postdocs, younger professors, older professors, but also journalists, conservation specialists, museum workers, and so on.
-We also try to cover different fields of biology, from tiny molecules to entire planets.
-Finally, at least when I teach Biosem, I always try to trick people into talking not just about their science, but also about their life; their story, decisions they made, problems and setbacks they had.
-I think we don't have a good venue to talk about these topics; people don't usually mention their personal stories in scientific papers, and it's really a shame, as ultimately science is something that's done by humans, and for humans, so these stories are immensely important.
-We'll try to talk about them!
+The idea of this course (Biology Seminar) is to give you a chance to listen to, and interact with some people outside of Bard.
+We try to invite a good mix of all fields and career stages: our recent graduates, PhD students, postdocs, younger professors, older professors, people working in NGOs, conservation, industry, museums, journalism, and so on.
+We also try to cover different types of biology, from tiny molecules to entire planets.
+And we also try to make people talk not only about their science, but also about their story: decisions they made, problems and setbacks they experienced, the human behind the job.
+I think we don't have enough of these discussions; people don't write about their dreams and struggles in their scientific papers or on official CVs.
+So I try to use these seminars to talk about it.

 ## This year is special

-Due to the pandemics, the Biology Seminar will happen online this semester, as a Zoom webinar.
+Due to the pandemics, this semester the Biology Seminar will happen online, as a Zoom webinar.

-To make these seminars as live as possible, and totally not like pre-recorded videos, we'll follow a "Questions and Answers" format.
-The lecture part will only last for about 20 minutes, and after it we'll switch to Q&A (AmA) with the speaker, where you should ask questions, and they would answer.
+To make it useful, and less like a pre-recorded Youtube lecture (because why running it live then?), we'll follow a "Questions and Answers" format.
+The lecture part will only last for about 20 minutes, and after it we'll switch to Q&A with the speaker, where you would ask questions, and they would answer.
+Or maybe I should market it as AMA (Ask Me Anything) sessions instead?

-But as it is impossible to explain a project in 20 minutes, all speakers will share some reading with us ahead of time.
+But this means two things.
+First, as it is impossible to explain a project in 20 minutes, we'll have to come to these lectures prepared.
+Every speaker will share one piece of reading with us ahead of time; either a review, or a recent research paper.
 We will need to read it before the seminar, not to look like complete noobs.
+To help you find willpower to read these readings, I'll ask you to submit a short response to each of them before class (see below).

-Finally, to help you find willpower to read the readings, I'll ask you to submit a short response to it ever week.
+And second: to have a good Q&A, I'll need your participation.
+To learn something from these talks, you need to ask questions that interest you.
+It's your opportunity to ask *anything*, and ask anonymously.
+And from the speaker's point of view, they'll be talking to a camera, with my lonely face weirdly placed in the corner (it's not a standard Zoom class, so they won't see you, just a list of your names).
+Its actually a rather painful experience, and the only way to make it feel good for them, is to give some activity in return; some actual questions!
+Ideally, asked "in your own voice" (there's a way for that, see below), but anonymous questions in Q&A are also good.
+So please, please let's try to build this vibe, this spirit of a live session 🙂

 ## Tools